 History 97.
 Letter graded.
-Starting in Spring 2014 History 97 has been redesigned.
 This sophomore tutorial introduces students to forms of historical argument and ways of formulating historical questions through the study of a broad theme, emphasizing the development of skills in historical analysis and writing.
 Students will be sectioned into one of six thematic seminars, each led by a faculty member and supported by a graduate student tutor.
 The readings and discussions will vary according to the theme of each seminar, but the schedule of assignments and various methodological readings will be common across the seminars.
-The course will mostly meet as a seminar of 10-15 students and occasionally in smaller groups of 4-7 with the tutor.
+The course will meet as a seminar of 10-15 students for two consecutive weeks and in smaller groups of 4 with the tutor every third week.
 The course will also include a few plenary sessions, held in the evening, featuring faculty presentations and opportunities for course-wide discussion both formal and informal.
 History 97 is the cornerstone of the History concentration.
 It is required of all History concentrators and is normally taken in spring of sophomore year, the first semester in the concentration.
 Those joining the concentration late should take it at the first opportunity; it is offered only in the spring semester.
 The themes of the seminar will vary somewhat from year to year.
 The themes of the seminar will vary somewhat from year to year.
-In Spring 2014 the major themes will be the history of medicine; intellectual history; nature and the environment; empire; material culture; and the history of history itself.
+In Spring 2015, the major themes will be intellectual history; environmental history; material history; legal history; urban history; and biography.
 For questions please consult the History adviser assigned to each House, or the DUS or ADUS.
-To ensure sectioning if you are joining the concentration late, please consult Laura Johnson (lmjohns@fas).
-In Spring 2014 the head TF for History 97 is Tom Hooker (tshooker@fas)
+To ensure sectioning if you are joining the concentration late, please consult Laura Johnson (firstname.lastname@example.org).
+In Spring 2015, the head TF for History 97 is Hannah Callaway (email@example.com)

 Letter graded.
 Lecture courses meet twice or three times a week, and generally have no prerequisite.
 They are open to all undergraduates, both in History and outside the Concentration.
 Courses which have more than 18 students may also have weekly discussion sections which are led by Teaching Fellows (TFs).
 Discussion sections are designed to give students the opportunity to discuss the materials covered in lectures and in the weekly readings.
 The course grade will take into account regular attendance and participation in section.